timveil/docker-hadoop/hadoop-hive-3.1.x-crdb/README.md

 * `historyserver` - Apache Hadoop YARN Timeline Manager
 * `hs2` - Apache Hive HiveServer2
 * `metastore` - Apache Hive Metastore
-* `metastore-db` - Postgres DB that supports the Apache Hive Metastore
+* `metastore-db` - CockroachDB that supports the Apache Hive Metastore

 ## Configuration
 Hadoop configuration parameters are provided by the following `.env` files.
 Ultimately these values are written to the appropriate Hadoop XML configuration file.
 For Example, properties beginning with the following keys map the following files: